dero-sweet/dero-rpc-ts/README.md

 # dero-rpc-ts
 > Typescript wrappers for Dero Services

-> DeroWasm (DeroHe Go compiled to wasm for running in the browser or node)
+DeroWasm (DeroHe Go compiled to wasm for running in the browser or server side)
-> Dero RPC Bridge API for the browser.
+* Dero RPC Bridge API for the browser.
-> Dero Daemon and Wallet RPC
+* Dero Daemon and Wallet RPC

 # BETA software and is still in active development and is subject to change.